Guanaco: Captivity and domestication

 Around 300 guanacos are in U.S. zoos, and around 200 are registered in private herds.
-Guanacos have long been thought to be the parent species of the domesticated llama, which was confirmed via molecular phylogenetic analysis in 2001, although the analysis also found that domestic llamas had experienced considerable cross-hybridization with alpacas, which are descended from the wild vicuña.
+Guanacos have long been thought to be the parent species of the domesticated llama.
+This was confirmed via molecular phylogenetic analysis in 2001, although the analysis also found that domestic llamas had experienced considerable cross-hybridization with alpacas, which are descended from the wild vicuña.

 The guanaco was independently domesticated by the Mapuche of Mocha Island in southern Chile, producing the chilihueque, which was bred for its wool and to pull the plough.
 This animal disappeared in the 17th century when it was replaced by Old World sheep and draft animals.